Post stroke spasticity is the most common post stroke side effect, and it’s likely that you’ve never heard the whole truth about it.

 Putting in hard work is essential.

-If spasticity is causing you pain, then using temporary solutions in the meantime can help alleviate the barriers keeping you from your rehab exercises; making more room for hard work.
+If spasticity is causing you pain, then using temporary solutions in the meantime can help alleviate the barriers keeping you from your rehab exercises.

-There are 4 ways to maximize your benefit from hard work:
+Here are 5 ways to maximize your benefit from rehab exercise and reduce spasticity:

 There’s one thing these methods all have in common: Repetition.